oVirt/ovirt-site/source/debian/ubuntu.html.md

 ### Building ovirt on debian/ubuntu

+If you have questions about these notes ask xTs_w in #ovirt on OFTC (irc.oftc.net)

+Depends:

+*   postgresql-9.1
+*   openjdk-6-jre
+*   postgresql-contrib-9.1

-If you have questions about these notes ask xTs_w in #ovirt on OFTC (irc.oftc.net) This document can be edited by everyone.
-PLEASE be careful where you type!
-OVIRT Depends: postgresql-9.1, openjdk-6-jre, postgresql-contrib-9.1 Build-Depends: maven2, openjdk6-jdk It looks like postgres-8.4 is too old, so I'm increasing it to 9.1
+Build-Depends: maven2, openjdk6-jdk It looks like postgres-8.4 is too old, so I'm increasing it to 9.1

 ### Building ovirt-engine (for Debian)